rule/dependency

 }

-You can also disable it for all rules inside given file by adding a comment anywhere in that file.
+You can also disable it for all rules inside a given file by adding a comment anywhere in that file.
 Example:

 # pint file/disable rule/dependency